dmarx/obsidian_vault/Score Matching.md

-Score matching is a technique for estimating model parameters in situations where direct likelihood [[optimization]] is challenging, often due to the intractability of the partition function in the model's probability distribution.
+Score matching is a technique for estimating model parameters in situations where direct likelihood [[Optimization]] is challenging, often due to the intractability of the partition function in the model's probability distribution.
 This method, introduced by [[Aapo Hyvärinen]] in 2005, provides a way to train [[probabilistic models]], including [[Energy-Based Models]] (EBMs) and other types of generative models, by comparing the gradients of the log probabilities (scores) of the model and the data distribution, rather than comparing the probabilities directly.

 ### The Idea Behind Score Matching